sandydunlop/website/docs/markista/javadoc/markista/model/MethodNode.md

 | public [Text](Text.md)                                                                                                     | [getReturnTypeText](#getreturntypetext)()                                                                                         | Returns the type Text of this parameter.                                                       |
 | public void                                                                                                                | [setReturnTypeText](#setreturntypetext)([Text](Text.md) text)                                                                     | Sets the type Text of this parameter.                                                          |
 | public [String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html)                        | [signature](#signature)()                                                                                                         | Computes and returns the method signature string, including return type, name, and parameters. |

+## Field Details

+### returnDescription

+Description of the method's return value.

+---

+### specifiedBy

+Name of the interface or specification this method is specified by.

+---

+### returnTypeName

+The return type of this method.

+---

+### overrides

+Information about the method that this method overrides, if any.

+---

+### params

+List of parameters for this method.

+---

+### thrownTypes

+List of exception types that this method declares it can throw.

+---

+### ownerName

+The type (class/interface) that owns this method.

+---

+### returnTypeText

+---

 ## Method Details